moreroron/yarn/README.md

 A fullstack project, based on MVC architectural pattern.

 ## Built with
-front-end: Razor
+front-end: Razor (html & C# baby)

-back-end: .Net Framework
+back-end: .Net Framework under C#

-Database: Entity Framework (code first)
+Database: SQL (using Entity Framework "code first", which enables working with a database using .NET objects)

 Design: original, made with Sketch